Pay your parking fine

 If you feel you have grounds to appeal a parking fine, you have to write to either:

-- the parking control office at Sand Street car park
+- the Parking Administration Office at Sand Street Car Park

-The address of the issuing authority can be found in the top right hand corner on the notice.
+You can find the address of the issuing authority in the top right hand corner of your notice.

 You should give full details of why you feel the notice was issued incorrectly.
 Any evidence you may wish to use supporting your appeal must be submitted with your letter.

 An appeal is likely to be unsuccessful if you have failed to:

 - indicate correct information such as arrival time or date

 - display your paycards clearly (some details have been obscured or facing downwards)

 - return to your vehicle within the purchased time